JohnQii/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program, the project from udacity!
 It's so great.
-We get the original project from [udacity](https://github.com/udacity/CarND-Path-Planning-Project)
+We get the original project from [udacity](https://github.com/udacity/CarND-Path-Planning-Project) And I finish it with below steps:
+### 1. Make the change line decider.
+Just as a behavior planner(FSM), I only use few states to record the car's current.
+And make the decision that the car should change to left line, right line or non.
+It's decided by the speed of obstacle which block our cars, the safe distance of left/right line.
+And the left line has higher priority.
+### 2. Limit the speed by safe distance and speed differences.
+Get the speed limit by the obstacle which is front of the ego, and the speed is lower than ego's speed.
+And we will slow down when change line.
+### 3. Get anchor points and transfrom it to local coordinate.
+Get the anchors points in every 30m, and transform the anchor point to local coordinate.
+### 4. Get cubic spline.
+Get the cubic spline by `spline` [lib](https://kluge.in-chemnitz.de/opensource/spline/)
+### 5. Get final path points.
+Use the speed to calculate distance between two points, and publish the path by Json.
+Here is some results:

 ### Simulator.
 I download the simulator from [udacity]((https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2))